J-The-Fox/Game-Dev-Club/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest something new for this project
-title: Feture Request or Change
+title: Feature Request or Change
 labels: Enhancement
 assignees: ''